 - Take healthy leaves from a mature plant, twisting and rotating them gently by hand without damaging any.

-- Once done, lay the leaves over a shallow tray filled with any light soil mix.
+- Once done, lay the leaves over a shallow tray filled with light soil mix.

 - Rest all the process is similar to growing any succulent from leaves, which you can find here.

-You can also grow the plant from a stem cutting.
-Simply cut the 4-5 inches long stem from the plant and put it in a pot.
+You can also grow a jade plant from a stem cutting.
+Simply cut the 4 to 6 inches long stem from the plant and put it in a pot.
 For more information on succulent propagation, click here.

 Best Pot Size for Jade Plant

-As it’s a slow-growing plant, you can start a new one in a 4 or 6 inches pot and then re-pot it in one size bigger pot, once the plant outgrows your current container.
+As it’s a slow-growing plant, you can start a small and young plant in a 4 to 6 inches pot.
+The size of the pot should be in a way that it keeps the plant slightly root bound, and then re-pot it in one size bigger pot once the plant outgrows your current container.

 Requirements for Growing Jade Plant Indoors